Mahboob-A/Algocode/README.md

 "email": "mehboob@gmail.com",
 "password": "12345678@1"
 ```

+Send a `POST` request to the endpoint, and you'll receive `access token` and `refresh token`.

+Copy the `access token` and head on to the `Step 02` below.

 <br/>

 #### B. By Registering in the Algocode Platform

-If you want to use your own account so submit solutions, please create an account.
+If you want to use your own account to submit solutions, please create an account.

 Creating account involves two steps: